chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

    creation.
 Since this post is about uploading CloudTrail events to Elasticsearch, and not about configuring CloudTrail, I'm leaving this as a manual step.

-   This is also managed from the Lambda function definition.
+   To do this, open the Lambda function in the Console.
 Click the "Add trigger" button, select S3 as the trigger type, leave the event type as "All object create events", and select the bucket and prefix that holds your CloudTrail logs.

    Within a few minutes, you should be able to go to the Elasticsearch cluster and see a new index named "cloudtrail-YYYY-MM" (where YYYY-MM is the current year and month).
 You can then configure this index in Kibana, and start to explore your API events.

-# Configuring Kibana
+4. Configure Kibana

    Before using Kibana, you must [create an index pattern](https://www.elastic.co/guide/en/kibana/current/index-patterns.html).
    For indexes generated by this project, the pattern name should be `cloudtrail-*`, and the time filter field should be `eventTime`.

-# Running on the command-line
+# Uploading old events

-If you've had CloudTrail enabled, you'll already have events stored on S3.
+The Lambda responds to new files arriving on S3.
+If you had CloudTrail enabled, you'll already have events stored on S3.
 To load these files into Elasticsearch, you can invoke the loader from the command line.

 First, however, you need to set environment variables: